infraguys/genesis_oidc_ui/docs/auth-flow.md

 ### Token endpoints

 The `authClient` module builds token endpoint URLs based on the current browser window base URL (`window.location`).
-Using this base, it defines:
+Using this base and the IAM client UUID from the loaded IdP configuration (`IdpConfig.iam_client`), it defines:

 - the endpoint for obtaining a token with username and password (`grant_type=password`);
 - the endpoint for refreshing a token using a refresh token (`grant_type=refresh_token`).